fossabot/Community-Guidelines/TECHNICAL-STEERING-COMMITTEE.md

 The TSC will default to working in public, but sensitive topics (e.g., pre-disclosure security problems, confidential pre-agreement discussions with third parties, personal conflicts among personnel) should only be discussed on private channels.

-Items typically discussed by the TSC include project roadmap, feature addition/removal, etc. Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release process.
+Items typically discussed by the TSC include project roadmap, standards and feature addition/removal, etc. Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release process.
 Working Groups that the TSC forms may also add items to the TSC agenda.

 The intention of the agenda is not to approve or review modifications to project resources.
 That should happen continuously on the relevant resources and are handled by the larger group of Committers.